 You can find plenty of other accounts beyond the first page of Google results that corroborate this notion.

-I’ve seen it myself in the ten-plus years in the hundreds of apps that we’ve worked on like some of our more recent projects like Bloomberg, the Major League Baseball Players Association (MLBPA) app, or Tide Laundromat, just to name a few.
+I’ve seen it myself in the ten-plus years in the hundreds of apps that we’ve worked on like some of our more recent projects like Bloomberg, the Major League Baseball Players Association (MLBPA) app, just to name a few.

 You could also just consider the fact that multiple food delivery services like DoorDash exist and thrive.

 Bedazzling, elaborate animations are awesome in the right product like a video game but if your app is bogged down by lengthy animations, transitions, and awkward placement of elements, your genius will be overshadowed by the fact that you’re frustrating people.

 To paraphrase what this guy said after his lengthy intro, “If you’re going to make a can opener, make it obvious how to use it to open a can.”